 But if you are someone like for example, Mark Twain, maybe you’ll encounter a twist and soon we are listening to a story about a young white boy and his friend, an older black man, and their journey along an unpredictable, unforgiving river flowing through an unsafe land.z’

-Click on the service title before for full text of Rev. Kee’s September 3, 2017, sermon.
-The Times They Are a Changin
+Click on the service title for a link to the full text of Rev. Kee’s sermon.